Student Advising Portal

 Information on the Multi-faith Chaplaincy and Support It Offers: The Multifaith Chaplaincy warmly and creatively nurtures the religious, spiritual, secular, and searching community at Bates College, encouraging students to live into fullness and build deeper connection.
 Through radically inclusive hospitality, we strive to provide spaces for deep sacred expression, devotional exploration, community connection, reflective contemplation, and compassionate transformation.

-Office of Intercultural Education: The Office of Intercultural Education supports the Bates College community by providing educational cultural programming to students.
-The OIE is a welcoming environment that has comfortable lounge spaces, a computer lab, a conference room, a community kitchen, and much more.
+Student Center for Belonging and Community: The Student Center for Belonging and Community supports the Bates College community by providing educational cultural programming to students.
+The Student Center for Belonging and Community is a welcoming environment that has comfortable lounge spaces, a computer lab, a conference room, a community kitchen, and much more.

 SPARQ!–LGBTQIAP2+ Support: SPARQ! is a network of resources sponsored by the OIE that strive to support students’ positive development of gender, (a)sexuality, and (a)romantic identity.
 We offer peer mentoring, ally education, and targeted programming focused on specific LGBTQIAP2+ identities accessible to the entire Bates community.